Jack Buckland: Life of an island trader

 Buckland's primary income was £700 a year, paid to him by the trustee of the trust fund established by John Carr.
 That amount was sufficient to allowed him to live comfortably for part of the year in Sydney.
 To supplement this income, Buckland worked as a trader in the central Pacific.
 This was an isolated existence where he was likely to be the only European on a Pacific atoll.
 As a trader working for a trading company, he bought copra (dried coconut flesh), and sharks fin and sea cucumbers, for sale into Asia, as well as selling islanders tobacco and other European goods.

-As a trader, Buckland chose an isolated life on a Pacific atoll rather that being a castaway or beachcomber.
+As a trader, Buckland chose an isolated life on a Pacific atoll rather than being a castaway or beachcomber.
 Howe (1984) estimated that in 1850 there were over 2,000 beachcombers throughout Polynesia and Micronesia.
 It was not only shipwrecked sailors forced, by circumstances, into a life of beachcombing, with many choosing to escape from a life of respectability in the Victorian era.

 Cruise of the Janet Nicoll

 As a respite from the isolated life on a Pacific atoll Jack Buckland would spend time enjoying the high life of Sydney where, in few months, he would dissipate his income.
 Furnas (1951) describes Jack Buckland as spending "a short period each year in Sydney playing spendthrift on the accumulations of a small funded income and the rest of the year vegetating penniless as a petty trader out in the islands."

-In April 1890 he was a passenger on the trading steamer the "Janet Nicoll", which left Sydney for a trading cruise around the central Pacific.
+In April 1890 he was a passenger on the trading steamer Janet Nicoll, which left Sydney for a trading cruise around the central Pacific.
 Robert Louis Stevenson, his wife Fanny Vandegrift Stevenson, and her son Lloyd Osbourne were also passengers on that voyage.
 The journal of Fanny Vandegrift Stevenson was published under the title The Cruise of the Janet Nichol.
 Fanny Vandegrift Stevenson explained the origin of the name ‘Tin Jack’ as being the island equivalent of ‘Mr Jack’.

-Fanny Vandegrift Stevenson recounts how Jack Buckland, inadvertently caused a fire on the Janet Nicoll.
-In Auckland, New Zealand, Jack Buckland purchased ten pound of ‘calcium fire’ (fireworks); cartridges, grease paint, and false nose and a wig for the entertainment of the islanders at Jack's trading station on Nonouti atoll.
-However, on leaving harbour the ‘calcium fire’, which was promised by the chemist to be "safe as a packet of sugar", spontaneously caught alight causing the fireworks to explode in technicolour flashes endangering the ship – until the crew put out the fire.
+Fanny Vandegrift Stevenson recounted how Buckland inadvertently caused a fire on the Janet Nicoll.
+In Auckland, New Zealand, Jack Buckland purchased ten pounds of "calcium fire" (fireworks); cartridges, grease paint, a false nose and a wig for the entertainment of the islanders at his trading station on Nonouti atoll.
+However, on leaving harbour the "calcium fire", which was promised by the chemist to be "safe as a packet of sugar", spontaneously caught alight, causing the fireworks to explode in technicolour flashes, endangering the ship until the crew put out the fire.